dex4er/Starlight/README.md

 # BUGS

-There is a problem with Perl threads implementation which occurs on Windows.
+There is a problem with Perl threads implementation which occurs on Windows systems (MSWin32).
+Cygwin version seems to be correct.

 Some requests can fail with message:

     failed to set socket to nonblocking mode:An operation was attempted on